 Check out the full Salesforce infographic to get a better understanding of the common biases that influence customers’ purchasing decisions.
 Then look at how you can – and should – incorporate this knowledge into your own marketing programs:

-As this story takes shape, is it making your brand more likeable in the eyes of your customers?
+As this story takes shape, is it making your brand more likable in the eyes of your customers?

 The Advertising Research Foundation has found the emotion likeability predicts whether or not an ad will increase a brand's sales and that positive emotions can have a larger influence on customer loyalty than trust and other judgments on a brand’s attributes.